-Serial Port A is normally used as a programming port, but may be used either as an asynchronous or as a clocked serial port once application development has been completed and the RCM4400W is operating in the Run Mode.
+Serial Port A is normally used as a programming port, but may be used either as an asynchronous or as a clocked serial port once application development has been completed and the RCM5400W is operating in the Run Mode.

 Serial Port B is shared with the serial flash, and is set up as a clocked serial port.
 PB0 provides the SCLKB output to the serial flash.
-Note that the serial flash is used to support the FPGA chip in the Wi-Fi circuit, and is not available for customer use.

 Serial Ports C and D can also be operated in the clocked serial mode.
 In this mode, a clock line synchronously clocks the data in or out.
 Either of the two communicating devices can supply the clock.
-Note that PD2 and PD0 provide the SCLKC and SCLKD outputs automatically when Serial Ports C and D are set up as clocked serial ports.
+Remember to select the SCLKC and SCLKD outputs from the choices in Table 3 when you set up Serial Ports C and D as clocked serial ports.

 Serial Ports E and F can also be configured as SDLC/HDLC serial ports.
 The IrDA protocol is also supported in SDLC format by these two ports.
 Serial Ports E and F must be configured before they can be used.
-The sample program ioconfig_switchecho.c in the Dynamic C samples\rcm4400w\serial folder shows how to configure Serial Ports E and F.
+The sample program ioconfig\switchecho.c in the Dynamic C samples\rcm5400w\serial folder shows how to configure Serial Ports E and F.